OpenAI: Computing

+In November 2025, OpenAI announced a "multi-year strategic partnership" with Amazon Web Services, beginning its use of their cloud computing.

+Other

 OpenAI has been criticized for outsourcing the annotation of data sets to Sama, a company based in San Francisco that employed workers in Kenya.
 These annotations were used to train an AI model to detect toxicity, which could then be used to moderate toxic content, notably from ChatGPT's training data and outputs.
 However, these pieces of text usually contained detailed descriptions of various types of violence, including sexual violence.
-The investigation uncovered that OpenAI began sending snippets of data to Sama as early as November 2021.
+OpenAI began sending snippets of data to Sama as early as November 2021.
 The four Sama employees interviewed by Time described themselves as mentally scarred.
 OpenAI paid Sama $12.50 per hour of work, and Sama was redistributing the equivalent of between $1.32 and $2.00 per hour post-tax to its annotators.
 Sama's spokesperson said that the $12.50 was also covering other implicit costs, among which were infrastructure expenses, quality assurance and management.

-OpenAI began collaborating with Broadcom in 2024 to design a custom AI chip capable of both training and inference targeted for mass production in 2026 and to be manufactured by TSMC in 3 nm node.
-This initiative intended to reduce OpenAI's dependence on Nvidia GPUs, which are costly and face high demand in the market.

 In January 2024, Arizona State University purchased ChatGPT Enterprise in OpenAI's first deal with a university.

+In December 2025, Disney said it would make a $1 billion investment in OpenAI, and signed a three-year licensing deal that will let users generate videos using Sora—OpenAI's short-form AI video platform.
+More than 200 Disney, Marvel, Star Wars and Pixar characters would be available to OpenAI users.
+Disney would later exit this deal in late March 2026, due to Sora being discontinued.

+In early 2026, Amazon entered advanced discussions to invest up to $50 billion in OpenAI as part of a potential artificial intelligence partnership.
+Under the proposed agreement, OpenAI's models could be integrated into Amazon's digital assistant Alexa and other internal projects.

+In June 2026, OpenAI announced partnerships with Wix, Base44, Replit, Lovable, Figma, and Emergent to support its new Sites feature in Codex, which enables users to publish outputs as hosted, interactive websites rather than local files.

-In June, Apple Inc. signed a contract with OpenAI to integrate ChatGPT features into its products as part of its new Apple Intelligence initiative.
+In June 2024, Apple Inc. signed a contract with OpenAI to integrate ChatGPT features into its products as part of its new Apple Intelligence initiative.

-In June, OpenAI began renting Google Cloud's Tensor Processing Units (TPUs) to support ChatGPT and related services, marking its first meaningful use of non‑Nvidia AI chips.

-In September 2025, it was revealed that OpenAI signed a contract with Oracle to purchase $300 billion in computing power over the next five years.

-In September 2025, OpenAI and NVIDIA announced a partnership that included a potential deployment of at least 10 gigawatts of NVIDIA systems and a $100 billion investment from NVIDIA in OpenAI.